2020

 “Marcel, where is the beat?”
 Moyse’s uncle upon hearing him practice Here is a practice guide for number 11 of 24 Petites Etudes Melodiques.
 These are notes from a class I gave online at Fluting with Friends There are two main sections to this etude, which are quite contrasting in character.
 Part 1: Tchaikovsky Piano…

-• Luxurious Books: Gift Ideas for Flute Players
+• Five Luxurious Flute Books: Gift Ideas for the Flute Player who has everything!

 It’s always lovely to receive a gorgeous book as a present.
-Here’s our pick of coffee table favourites, luxury gift ideas for the flute player with everything.
-Robert Bigio: Rudall, Rose and Carte: The Art of the Flute in Britain This a simply stunning book.
-Firstly, it’s totally readable – the kind of book you…
+Here’s our pick of coffee table favourites which are ideal luxury gift ideas for any flute player.

 • Gift Ideas for Flute Players